ThijsRay/GOAL-StarcraftBWAPI-ASCII/README.md

 ```
 node ascii.js
 ```
 to output the generated ASCII in the terminal.
 This output should be pasted in `Master/AsciiController.mod2g`.
+Please make sure to change the iteration amount (line 16 and line 36 in the original file) from 18 to something else if you want that.
+The value `27` should be changed to `(amount of frames of your animation) + 1`.
+There are also some options in `AsciiController.pl` to change the animation speed.

+## License
+This project is licensed under [The Unlicense](LICENSE).